 Canine Influenza Virus (CIV) is a highly contagious canine respiratory infection characterized by fever; nasal discharge; persistent cough; poor appetite; dehydration and sometimes even death.

 This is a relatively new viral disease in dogs.
 Only dogs that have been vaccinated with the CIV vaccine will have immunity to this debilitating virus.
-CIV can spread rapidly wherever dogs congregate - shelters; grooming and boarding facilities; dog parks; play groups; etc. The virus is spread through direct contact; coughing; sneezing; or virus-contaminated surfaces.
+CIV can spread rapidly wherever dogs congregate - shelters; grooming facilities; dog parks; play groups; etc. The virus is spread through direct contact; coughing; sneezing; or virus-contaminated surfaces.

 Almost all susceptible dogs exposed to CIV will become infected with 10% - 20% of the dogs developing the severe form of the infection.
 Unfortunately, a small percentage of ill patients may die from the CIV infection.
 Since antibiotics cannot be used to treat viral infections, they may be used to treat the secondary bacterial infections.